 - 1. Assessing the performance of the company - 2.
 Evaluate a company's operating and financial risk. - 3.
 Estimate the cost of capital of companies (both quoted and private) and investment projects; - 4.
-Evaluate capital budget projects based on sound financial theory; - 5.
-Decide the allocation of capital considering the existing of the portfolio investment opportunity; - 6.
-Analyze, discuss and decide on the capital structure adequate to the strategy and risk appetite of the firm. - 7.
+Evaluate performance based on economic value added - 5.
+Evaluate capital budget projects based on sound financial theory; - 6.
+Decide the allocation of capital considering the existing of the portfolio investment opportunity; - 7.
+Analyze, discuss and decide on the capital structure adequate to the strategy and risk appetite of the firm. - 8.
 Define a dividend policy in the context of the corporate strategy